June 2014, TruckingInfo.com - WebXclusive

 The harm from overinflating tires, especially those that run a high percentage of unloaded miles, could outweigh the perceived gains in fuel efficiency.

-Underinflation kills not only tires, but fuel economy too.
+Underinflation kills not only tires, but also fuel economy.
 According to Rick Phillips, senior director of sales, commercial and OTR products at Yokohama Tire, a tire underinflated by 10% can result in 20% increase in rolling resistance, and a corresponding drop in fuel economy.

-For as hard as fleets work for a 1% gain in fuel efficiency, it's hard to imagine giving up something like 2-4% in fuel efficiency to something as simple as maintaining correct inflation pressure, especially today when almost every inflation or monitoring system on the market offers payback in less than a year.
+For as hard as fleets work for a 1% gain in fuel efficiency, it's hard to imagine giving up something like 2-4% in fuel efficiency to something as simple as maintaining correct inflation pressure.
+That's especially true today, when almost every inflation or monitoring system on the market offers payback in less than a year.

 "It is not the tire, but the air inside it that supports the load," says Guy Walenga, Bridgestone director of engineering, commercial products and technologies.
 "And it is the air inside the casing that keeps that casing the right shape."